Urology Billing Services in Oregon

 Every OR payer has specific rules for urology claims.
 Here's how we navigate them.

-Regence BlueCross BlueShield Urology Claims
+Regence BlueCross BlueShield of Oregon Urology Claims

-Regence BlueCross BlueShield processes the largest share of Oregon commercial urology claims.
+Regence BlueCross BlueShield of Oregon processes the largest share of Oregon commercial urology claims.
 We know their OR specific fee schedules, prior authorization requirements for urology procedures, and their appeal timelines when claims are denied.
 52000 changes based on additional procedures performed.
 Wrong code selection is the #1 urology denial cause.

-Oregon Health Plan Urology Billing
+Oregon Health Plan (OHP) administered through 15 regional Coordinated Care Organizations (CCOs) Urology Billing

-Oregon Health Plan routes urology patients through 4 managed care plans: AllCare, CareOregon, Health Share, and 1 more.
+Oregon Health Plan (OHP) administered through 15 regional Coordinated Care Organizations (CCOs) routes urology patients through 14 managed care plans: AllCare Health (Southern Oregon), CareOregon (multi-region), Health Share of Oregon (Portland metro), and 11 more.
 Each MCO has its own urology authorization and billing rules that we manage.

-Medicare (Noridian) Urology Coverage
+Medicare (Noridian Healthcare Solutions (Jurisdiction F)) Urology Coverage

 Denial Prevention for Oregon Urology